-Is Pelvic floor morphology a predictor of successful pessary retention?
+Is pelvic-floor morphology a predictor of successful pessary retention?
 Original research and review of the literature

-Our population had a mean age of 59.4 years (range, 32 - 91 years), with a mean BMI of 29.4 kg/m2 (range, 20 - 42 kg/m2), and POP-Q stage of 3.
+Results.
+Our population had a mean age of 59.4 (range 32 - 91) years, and mean body mass index of 29.4 (range 20 - 42) kg/m2 , with a mean assessment of stage 3 in the Pelvic Organ Prolapse Quantifications System (POP-Q).
 The level of prolapse was found to be related to PR (p=0.077).
-We further explored this concept using symmetric measures of association (Ɣ=-0.353), indicating that pessary retention decreases with increasing prolapse severity.
-PR was also found to be inversely associated with prior pelvic reconstructive surgery (n=63; p=0.055; Ɣ=-0.417).
-There was a mildly significant relationship (p=0.052) between hiatal distance on contraction and PR.
+We further explored this concept using symmetric measures of association (γ=–0.353), indicating that PR decreases with increasing prolapse severity.
+PR was also found to be inversely associated with prior pelvic reconstructive surgery (n=63; p=0.055; γ=–0.417).
+There was a strong correlation that failed, however, to achieve significance by a small margin (p=0.052) between hiatal distance on contraction and PR.

-Full TextPDF (832KB)
+Full TextPDF (835KB)